kubernetes/community/contributors/design-proposals/deployment.md

 1. Find all RSs (ReplicaSets) whose label selector is a superset of DeploymentSpec.Selector.
    - For now, we will do this in the client - list all RSs and then filter the ones we want.
 Eventually, we want to expose this in the API.
-2. The new RS can have the same selector as the old RS and hence we add a unique selector to all these RSs (and the corresponding label to their pods) to ensure that they do not select the newly created pods (or old pods get selected by new RS).
+2. The new RS can have the same selector as the old RS and hence we need to add a unique label in the selector of all these RSs (and the corresponding label to their pods) to ensure that they do not select the newly created pods (or old pods get selected by the new RS).
-   - The label key will be "pod-template-hash".
+   - The label key will be "controller-uid" similar to the key set in Jobs when job.spec.manualSelector is unset.
-   - The label value will be hash of the podTemplateSpec for that RS without this label.
-This value will be unique for all RSs, unless there is a hash collision (more on this later), since PodTemplateSpec should be unique.
+   - The label value will be the uid of the RS.
+   Unlike Jobs, the generated selector will be added by default by the API server to every RS that is created with an owner reference, hence is not controlled directly by a user.
+To ensure that existing Pods will be labeled correctly, the Deployment controller will continue to relabel ReplicaSets and sync them to use their uids in their selectors and in their existing Pods.
    - If the RSs and pods dont already have this label and selector:
      - We will first add this to RS.PodTemplateSpec.Metadata.Labels for all RSs to ensure that all new pods that they create will have this label.
      - Then we will add this label to their existing pods
      - Eventually we flip the RS selector to use the new label.
      This process potentially can be abstracted to a new endpoint for controllers [1].
-3. Find if there exists an RS for which value of "pod-template-hash" label is same as hash of DeploymentSpec.PodTemplateSpec.
+3. Find if there exists an RS with the same PodTemplateSpec such as the PodTemplateSpec of the Deployment.
 If it exists already, then this is the RS that will be ramped up.
-If there is no such RS, then we create a new one using DeploymentSpec and then add a "pod-template-hash" label to it.
-The size of the new RS depends on the used DeploymentStrategyType
+If there is no such RS, then we create a new one by using TemplateGeneration in some way in its name to ensure it is a stable name.
+The size of the new RS depends on the used DeploymentStrategyType.
 4. Scale up the new RS and scale down the olds ones as per the DeploymentStrategy.
    Raise events appropriately (both in case of failure or success).
 5. Go back to step 1 unless the new RS has been ramped up to desired replicas